AmiraAbdo/ResearchPapers/README.md

 # ResearchPapers
-Some research papers done during my IT studies at IBU
+Some research papers done during my IT studies at IBU.

 Internal memory is a research paper done on internal memory systems; it was done for the course Computer Organization.